 My group is accepting PhD students for 2020, please contact me if you are interested.
 I also welcome undergraduates to find research projects in my group (before covid, there

 are currently were 5 undergraduates who contribute on weekly basis to our projects).

 - Eysa Lee (started 2017)

 - Ran Cohen (postdoc 2017–2019, now research scientist)

 My former PhD students include Mona Sergi (2013, now at Google), Chih-hao Shen (2014, now at Google), Ben Kreuter (2018, now at Google), Ben Terner (Masters 2015, going to UCSD to complete PhD).

-My research is supported by the National Science Foundation, DARPA, the Microsoft Faculty Fellowship Award, the FEST fellowship award, an Amazon Research award, an SAIC research award, a Jacobs Future of Money Workshop research prize, and a Google Faculty Research Award.
+My research is supported by the National Science Foundation, IARPA Hector project, the Microsoft Faculty Fellowship Award, the FEST fellowship award, an Amazon Research award, an SAIC research award, a Jacobs Future of Money Workshop research prize, a Google Faculty Research Award, and a Brave Faculty Research Award.

 Threshold ECDSA from ECDSA Assumptions The Multiparty Case

 Jack Doerner and Yashvanth Kondi and Eysa Lee and abhi shelat Oakland S&P'2019